suVrik/ghostlunky/README.md

 Ghostlunky allows you to play Spelunky on custom seed.
-Enjoy endless daily challanges with your frields!
+Enjoy endless daily challenges with your friends!

 ![](preview.png)